madajczyk/madajczyk.com/content/about.md

 subtitle: false
 ---

-Just another guy who does various and important things.
+Just another rando white dude who does various important things.
 Or at least that's what I tell myself.
+I sleep just fine, why do you ask?

 More details available on [my GitHub profile][profile].
 The repo for [this site][site-repo] is available there as well.